yajirobee/logs/_posts/2024-04-15-db_paper_reading.md

 ## Tuning knobs of Parquet and ORC
 Parquet and ORC have various parameters on creation.
-The perfomance to read and write data significantly changes by the parameters even the same format is used.
+The performance to read and write data significantly changes by the parameters even the same format is used.
 When we evaluate formats, the parameters must be clarified for fair comparison.
 Example of common parameters are as follows: